This article highlights the best things to do in Pacific Grove, California.

-Pacific Grove is super cool and beautiful by itself but its surrounding boost its star status.
+Pacific Grove is super cool and beautiful by itself but its surroundings boost its star status.
 It may sound cliché but this is one of the most romantic and scenic parts of California.
 I highly recommend spending several days around.

 Here are some places to add to extend your stay.

 Monterey Bay Aquarium – I do not want to start a controversy but part of the world-famous Monterey Bay Aquarium lies in Pacific Grove.
-We’ll leave it in there but this is a one of a kind place known for its impressive exhibits and conservation programs.
+We’ll leave it in there but this is a one-of-a-kind place known for its impressive exhibits and conservation programs.

 Adult tickets are $50 (kids are $30).
 For that amount of money, I would only visit if I can dedicate enough time to see the majority of the place.
-Before your visit, research on how you can save on the admission price.
+Before your visit, research how you can save on the admission price.

 17-Mile Drive – The 17-Miles Drive, also known as Pebble Beach, is another popular attraction in the area.
 Basically, you pay $10 to drive around cliffs, beaches, and famous golf courses.